 - Are you differentiated from your competitors in a way that is understood and appreciated by your prospects and customers?

-- Is the relationship between marketing and sales productive, poisonous, or something in between?
+- Is the relationship between the marketing and sales departments and leaders productive, poisonous, or something in between?

 - Is everyone in the marketing and sales organizations aligned in terms of messaging, process and reporting?